-The aim of the impresso interface is to overcome some of the limitations of other contemporary interfaces.
-One such example is the restrictions of basic keyword search, which Mitchell Whitehall called the “small corridor” situation (DHQ, 2015, 9.1).
+The aim of the impresso interface was to overcome some of the limitations of other contemporary interfaces.
+One such example is the restrictions of basic keyword search, which Mitchell Whitelaw called the “small corridor” situation (DHQ, 2015, 9.1).
 Whitelaw used this term to describe an interface that responds to the results of the query formulated by the user very narrowly, thereby hiding relevant related information.
 The opposite scenario is “generous” interfaces, which go beyond known-item searches.
 They offer a high-level view of content and give users suggestions to broaden their search experience.

-Digitised newspapers are rich and valuable sources for the reconstruction of historical belief systems and knowledge horizons. impresso aims to exploit the strengths of digital media to the full by integrating rich data visualisations into its interface.
+Digitised newspapers are rich and valuable sources for the reconstruction of historical belief systems and knowledge horizons. impresso aimed to exploit the strengths of digital media to the full by integrating rich data visualisations into its interface.
 Data visualisations offer a variety of novel entry points to collections and can point users to resources they may otherwise miss.
-Such techniques will prove their worth only when combined with contextual information about the materials and access to facsimile scans of the original newspapers. impresso also seeks to provide for the horizontal exploration of newspaper collections by facilitating cross-media and cross-lingual search, for example by linking disambiguated named entities such as persons, locations and institutions across corpora.
+Such techniques prove their worth only when combined with contextual information about the materials and access to facsimile scans of the original newspapers. impresso also seeks to provide for the horizontal exploration of newspaper collections by facilitating cross-media and cross-lingual search, for example by linking disambiguated named entities such as persons, locations and institutions across corpora.